oslabs-beta/Kubernautical/README.md

 ### AWS Prometheus

-If you are using Amazon Web Services (AWS), refer to the [AWS Prometheus documentation](https://docs.aws.amazon.com/eks/latest/userguide/prometheus.html) for guidance on setting up Prometheus on Amazon EKS.
+If you are having trouble setup, refer to the [AWS Prometheus documentation](https://docs.aws.amazon.com/eks/latest/userguide/prometheus.html) for guidance on setting up Prometheus.

 ### Helm Charts Prometheus